-Containers are portable compartmentalizations of some or all of the following: An operating system, software, libraries, data, and workflows.
-Containers offer:
+Containers are portable compartmentalizations of an operating system, software, libraries, data, and/or workflows.
+Containers offer portability and reproducibility.

 - Portability: containers can run on any system equipped with its specified container manager.